cenit-io/cenit-docs/docs/transformations/templates.md

 When using transformations such as XSLT templates, you should consider they are just template engines and so they can be used to produce any kind of content type, for example, JSON content.

-Even if records are not stored in XML format an XSLT transformation is possible for Cenit by following the steps below :
+Even if records are not stored in XML format an XSLT transformation is possible for Cenit by following the steps below:

-1.Format the source record into XML if necessary.
+1. Format the source record into XML if necessary.

-2.Applies the XSLT transformation to the XML formatted record.
+2. Applies the XSLT transformation to the XML formatted record.

-3.Create a target data from the transformed XML document.
+3. Create a target data from the transformed XML document.

 Of course, is simpler to use for this case a template like Liquid or Handlebars.